uwindsorcss/css-discord-bot/SERVICES.md

 **Usage**: `equation <latex expression>`

 ## Whereis
 The `whereis` command responds with a map of the campus buildings, on which the requested building is highlighted.
 The command uses fuzzy matching, so typos such as "Eeri Hlal" ("Erie Hall") will still return a map.
+Passing `list` as the argument will give back the list of valid buildings.

-**Usage**: `whereis <building>`
+**Usage**: `whereis <list, building_name>`

 ## Self Roles
 The self roles feature automatically forms an "opt-in" role when messages matching the expected format (see below) are sent in a specific channel.
 The bot reacts with a checkmark which members can click to receive the specified role.
 Users opt-out by unreacting with the same message.